 How could this be?
 Well, we can refer to biology for the answer.
-Women with wider hips, bigger boobs, and a normal layer of fat are normally more fertile.
-It indicates to men that they are healthy, real, able to bear children and not too obsessed with their looks.
+Women with wider hips, bigger breasts and a normal layer of fat are normally more fertile.
+It indicates to men that they are healthy, real and able to bear children.

 There have been many controversies on the show since it has aired.
 The article below lists five of the most talked about scandals, all involving what the mothers of these girls pushed them to do for the sake of winning pageants.
-One mom thought it would be a “cute” idea to have her daughter fake smoking a candy cigarette during the talent portion while doing a dance from Grease.
-Another placed padding in her daughter’s outfit to create the effect of big breasts and a big butt, because she was supposed to be portraying Dolly Parton.
+One mom placed padding in her daughter’s outfit to create the effect of big breasts and a big butt, because she was supposed to be portraying Dolly Parton.
 The article also speculates whether or not it’s physical abuse to have a child’s eyebrows waxed against their will.
 Many toddlers featured on the show cry when it’s time to go through this painful procedure.
-It may not be that much to handle for an adult, but I would imagine it would feel more intensified if I was only four years old.
+It may not be that much to handle for an adult, but I would imagine it would feel more intensified at only four years old.